MapManagement/gpu-passthrough/problems.md

 Surprisingly the bug just went away without doing something against it.
 I'm not sure what fixed it since I did not change anything that would be able to reset the GPU after closing the VM.
 Maybe my dual boot with Pop!_OS and Windows 10 has some impact on the graphics card.
 It's also possible that the vfio driver that I recently installed in my Windows VM changed some stuff but as I already said, I cannot tell what really solved the problem.
-Of course, I will update this section as soon as I have more information about it.
+**Update:** I found out that my graphics card is affected too but I probably missunderstood the bug a little bit.
+If I turn my VM off properly, either by pressing "Shut down" in Windows or by using the "Shut down" button in virt-manager, I can restart the guest as often as I want to.
+If I use the "Force off" button in virt-manager, the VM will not start again.
+My Vega cannot reset itself and therefore it won't useable at a later point.
+But should not be such a big problem if my guest runs stable enough.
+It's only annoying at the beginning and while testing some stuff.

 ---